4xeverburga/mc-server-fiis/readme.md

 I am still looking how to solve it
 ... maybe you will need to authenticate with sudo after all

+Steps to test in your local dev computer
+1. You need to build the image mc-dev using the dockerfile
+2. Run $ docker compose up

 ## Acknowledgements
 It's a long journey.
 Feel free to reach out to me via email at ever.burga.p@uni.pe